StarRocks/starrocks/docs/data_source/catalog/iceberg_catalog.md

 An Iceberg catalog is a kind of external catalog that is supported by StarRocks from v2.4 onwards.
 With Iceberg catalogs, you can:

-- Directly query data stored in Iceberg with the need to manually create tables.
+- Directly query data stored in Iceberg without the need to manually create tables.
 - Use [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/insert.md) or asynchronous materialized views (which are supported from v2.5 onwards) to process data stored in Iceberg and load the data into StarRocks.
-- Perform operations on StarRocks to create or drop databases and tables from Iceberg, or write data to Parquet-formatted tables by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) (this feature is supported from v3.1 onwards).
+- Perform operations on StarRocks to create or drop Iceberg databases and tables, or sink the data from StarRocks tables to Parquet-formatted Iceberg tables by using [INSERT INTO](../../../docs/sql-reference/sql-statements/data-manipulation/insert.md) (this feature is supported from v3.1 onwards).

 To ensure successful SQL workloads on your Iceberg cluster, your StarRocks cluster needs to integrate with two important components: